Check out the CTF if you want to try it out yourself and improve your Kubernetes hacking skills.

 Hint reveals two tools that can be of use:

-nfs-ls - List nfs servers, exports or directories.
+nfs-ls - List NFS servers, exports or directories.

-nfs-cat - Read a file from the nfs server.
+nfs-cat - Read a file from the NFS server.

 The above hint was of great help as this made me stop looking for ways to become 'daemon' and directly querying the EFS to display its content.
 Since this is the first time I came across these tools, I wasted a lot of time with trial and error.
-I eventually figured out that the EFS should take a version number that might be part of the request. on trying both versions (3 & 4), I could move the needle.
+I eventually figured out that the EFS should take a version number that might be part of the request.
+On trying both versions (3 & 4), I could move the needle.

 nfs-ls nfs://fs-0779524599b7d5e7e.efs.us-west-1.amazonaws.com/